TAMIDSpiyalong/Advanced-Concepts-in-Machine-Learning-for-Energy/README.md

 # Introduction-to-Machine-Learning-for-Energy

-This repo contains the python codes for course ICPE 639.
+Materials for the course ICPE 639.
+Large files that cannot be hosted here can be found on Canvas.